getkyo/kyo/README.md

 ### Failure conversions

 One notable departure from the ZIO API worth calling out is a set of combinators for converting between failure effects.
-Whereas ZIO has a single channel for describing errors, Kyo has different effect types that can describe failure in the basic sense of "short-circuiting": `Abort` and `Choice` (an empty `Seq` being equivalent to a short-circuit). `Abort[Maybe.Empty]` can also be used like `Choice` to model short-circuiting an empty result.
+Whereas ZIO has a single channel for describing errors, Kyo has different effect types that can describe failure in the basic sense of "short-circuiting": `Abort` and `Choice` (an empty `Seq` being equivalent to a short-circuit). `Abort[Absent]` can also be used like `Choice` to model short-circuiting an empty result.
 It's useful to be able to move between these effects easily, so `kyo-combinators` provides a number of extension methods, usually in the form of `def effect1ToEffect2`.

 Some examples: